Originate/exosphere/tutorial/part_2/part_2a/05_communication.md

         </li>
         <li>
-          The Todo service loads the list from its database and replies to [2] with the todo list data.
+          The Todo service loads the list from its database and replies to request [2] with the todo list data.
           <br>&nbsp;
         </li>
         <li>